skrish13/skrish13.github.io/_posts/2017-12-10-whats-up-with-Volta.md

 Couple of days ago Nvidia released their newest badass PC Graphics card - Titan V, but this time specially geared for AI (deep learning to be precise) purposes.
 This post summarizes what's in it, remove any false notions from hypes, compare against older cards wrt price point, performance and talk a bit about Google TPUs as well.
 Lots of people are getting to DL these days so this post should be useful for them as well.
 This isnt a tutorial for that, if you are interested in that, look [here](http://timdettmers.com/2014/08/14/which-gpu-for-deep-learning/).

+### Titan V

 So, Titan V is a Volta architecture based card, previously released in the form of the popular server-based card V100.
 It follows really similar hardware specs (wrt DL).
 So, some of the analysis made on Titan V  is applicable to V100 as well (and vice-versa).
-I'm going to keep the comparisons to PC cards only, so Titan Xp and sometimes 1080Ti (budget pov), won't compare with P100 unless its to prove a point.
-Get full info on the exact specs by looking for "view full specs" [here](https://www.nvidia.com/en-us/titan/titan-v/)
+The narrative of the blog sometimes assumes that we're interested in consumer PC cards mainly, so Titan Xp and sometimes 1080Ti (700$), I had to use P100 (15k$) to prove few points because of lack of widespread benchmarks.
+You can get the full info on the exact specs of Titan V by looking for "view full specs" [here](https://www.nvidia.com/en-us/titan/titan-v/)

 ### What has gotten better?